 A traditional festival that honours women and welcomes spring (Plaza de Lavapiés.
 10 May 2026).

-Every year on and around May 15th, Madrid honours its patron saint, San Isidro.
+Every year on and around May 15th, Madrid honours its patron saint, San Isidro (Early May till 16 May 2027).

 Take part in a classic Madrid tradition—a joyful mix of old-fashioned charm, good luck rituals, and the sweet scent of freshly baked saint’s bread (Around 13 June 2026).